 - The applicant must hold a full and unrestricted license as a registered nurse in the United States, or its territories and be nationally certified as a nurse practitioner.

-- The applicant must have a minimum of 2,000 hours as a nurse practitioner practicing in nephrology within two (2) years prior to submitting this application.
+- The applicant must have a minimum of 2,000 hours as a nurse practitioner practicing in nephrology within two (2) years prior to submitting an application.

 - The applicant must possess a minimum of a master’s degree in nursing.

 - The applicant must have completed sixty contact hours of approved continuing education in nephrology within two (2) years prior to submitting this application.
 Continuing education must be approved by one of the following:

 - Organizations accredited by the American Nurses’ Credentialing Center – Commission on Accreditation (ANCC-COA) the credentialing body of the American Nurses Association.